gedex/ginsta/README.md

     search_media        Search for media in a given area. popular_media       Get the list of what media is most popular at the moment.

+Comments Commands:
+    media_comments      Get the list of comments for this MEDIA_ID. add_comment         Add comment for MEDIA_ID.
+    del_comment         Delete comment COMMENT_ID from MEDIA_ID.

 Basic Commands:
     help                Show help
     version             Show version